 Financial instruments sold but not purchased are recorded at fair value based on quoted prices in active markets and other observable market data are reported as Level 1.
-Financial instruments sold but not yet purchased include highly liquid instruments with quoted prices such as U.S. government securities, corporate fixed income and equity securities listed in active markets.
+Financial instruments sold but not yet purchased include highly liquid instruments with quoted prices such as U.S. government securities, fixed income securities, and equity securities listed in active markets.